Mironov Consulting brings deep, hands-on experience to a range of product management and product leadership problems including:

 Excellent product leadership can be make-or-break for your company: important enough to warrant expert help.

-Organizational Assessments and Design of Product Management Organizations
+Organizational Assessments of Product Management Groups

 How should a product management group be organized, and how should you divide responsibilities?
 How many product managers do you need, and how do they relate to development teams/program managers/product marketers?
 What are the symptoms of poor prioritization, strategic confusion or chronic understaffing?
 Every company is different, but guidance from a product management thought leader can quickly cut through to the issues.